mikewest/http-state-tokens/README.md

 off for their sites entirely (via Origin Manifests, for instance).
 Even more eventually, we could ask developers to opt-into cookies rather than opting out.

-At any point along that timeline, browsers can begin to encourage migration by placing restrictions on subsets of cookies, along the lines of proposals like [cookies-over-http-bad](https://github.com/mikewest/cookies-over-http-bad).
+At any point along that timeline, user agents can begin to encourage migration by placing restrictions on subsets of cookies, along the lines of proposals like [cookies-over-http-bad](https://github.com/mikewest/cookies-over-http-bad).